-Many of these enterprises engaged in garments and textiles are successful in functioning apart from others.
-Group owned and operated enterprises can be effective in inducing women who may otherwise be reluctant to enter into self-employment activity.
 The ease of availing bank loans as well as subsidy given by SAF is the major reasons for joining these groups.
-But these may be of help during the initial stage of the enterprise, but in the long run, the activity selected, its suitability to the group and the locality, marketing support received etc are more important.
+But these may be of help during the initial stage of the enterprise, but in the long run, the activity selected, its suitability to the group and the locality, marketing support received etc are more important..
 Also capital invested in fixed assets as well as regular accounting of expenses may also influence enterprise performance.
 It was observed that correct choice of activity was one of the most important aspects that determined the performance of the enterprise.
 It is important to study the demand-supply gap in the area before choosing a particular activity.
-It was observed that certain common activities like 'catering, supermarket, DTP centre, hiring services, flour mill 'etc were being chosen by groups without any consideration of the demand-supply situation in the locality.
+It was observed that certain common activities like 'catering, supermarket, DTP centre, hiring services, flour mill etc were being chosen by groups without any consideration of the demandsupply situation in the locality.
 This resulted in intense competition and finally closure of some enterprises.
-There are number of innovative enterprise activities that can be chosen by groups.
-But the activity group members are not even thinking about their immense ability to be a best entrepreneur.
-They are not getting updated.
-However they have been trained to different levels of motivation and entrepreneurship, therefore they should be instilled into new and emerging opportunities of Theerasevana- were the focus is on service sector.
+On account of all these reasons for the dropouts the study suggested "Theeramythri Clinic "for revamping and reconstituting the closed down units by SAF.
+The training and skill enhancement are the prime concern of the clinic for upgrading the closed down or vulnerable groups.
+The technology improvement and updating measures are also vested with these clinics for the enhancement of the activity groups.